microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

 add_executable(tutorial tutorial.cpp)
 ```

-Finally, tell CMake to link the application with OpenCV and the ELL model.
+Finally, tell CMake to link the program with OpenCV and the ELL model.

 ```cmake
 target_link_libraries(tutorial ${OpenCV_LIBS} model)
 ```

-Your `cppTutorial` folder is ready to copy to your Raspberry Pi.
-You can do that using the 'scp' tool.
-On Windows you can use [WinSCP](https://winscp.net/eng/index.php).
-Be sure to copy the `cppTutorial/model` sub-directory too.
+We are ready to move to the Raspberry Pi.
+If your Pi is accessible over the network, you can copy the `cppTutorial` directory using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.
+Be sure to copy the `cppTutorial/model` directory too.

-## Step 6: Build the application on the Raspberry Pi
+## Step 6: Build the project on the Raspberry Pi

 Log into your Raspberry Pi, either remotely using SSH or directly if you have a keyboard and screen attached.
-Find the `cppTutorial` folder you just copied over and build the CMake project.
+Find the `cppTutorial` directory you just copied over and build the CMake project.

 ```
 cd cppTutorial